stemid/handbroms/README.md

 # Handbroms

+**Note**: It didn't take me long to abandon the Streama project, partly because it required me to do things like this script.
+I now use [Emby](https://emby.media) and I'd happily pay for the feature to automagically convert my media library on-the-fly.
+This script is still a funny example of the fairly recent multithreading in bash. :)

 Bash script that runs HandBrakeCLI in parallel to process multiple files from MKV to MP4 for HTML5 video.

 Requires Bash >= 4.3 for the ``wait -n`` feature.